Howard Schultz: Political views

 Schultz is an outspoken neoliberal, centrist, technocratic, and political independent.
 Schultz's political positions are similar to the Democratic Party platform.
 Schultz supports free trade, a balanced budget, comprehensive tax reform, gun control, and same-sex marriage.

 Schultz hosted a fundraiser in his Seattle home for John Edwards during the 2008 presidential election cycle, eventually donating to the campaigns of Hillary Clinton and Barack Obama.
 Since 2012, Schultz's public statements have led to press speculation that he would run for President of the United States.
 In both the 2008 and 2012 United States presidential election he endorsed the presidential candidacy of Barack Obama.
-According to OpenSecrets, an organization that tracks money donated to politicians, and political parties, Schultz donated to Barack Obama's 2008 presidential campaign twice, once on June 30, 2007, for $2,300, and again on October 24, 2008, for $2,300.
+Schultz donated to Barack Obama's 2008 presidential campaign twice, once on June 30, 2007, for $2,300, and again on October 24, 2008, for $2,300.
 He endorsed Democratic candidate Hillary Clinton in the 2016 United States presidential election.